-Victoria Stulgis is an Operation Associate to the Carbon War Room’s Shipping Operation.
+Victoria Stulgis is a Senior Operation Associate on the Carbon War Room’s Shipping Operation.
 While she was studying in Washington, D.C., Victoria served as an Aviation and Biochar intern for the Carbon War Room and became passionate about pursuing market-driven solutions to climate change.
 She is convinced that innovative nonprofits are capable of generating sustainable futures.

 Victoria graduated from the University of Oxford with a Master of Science degree in Environmental Change and Management in 2012.
 She earned her Bachelor's degree at Georgetown University in History with a focus on Science, Technology, and International Affairs.
 Her research at Oxford investigated biochar’s potential in both developing and developed world markets to develop sustainable agricultural systems.